 A. Provide the information on the online form about a primary mentor and then include information about both mentors in the National Institutes of Health (NIH) biosketch component of the proposal package.
 When asked to upload letters of support, please upload letters from both mentors combined into one PDF document.

-Q. Does I need to submit my mentor's CV or references?
+Q. Do I need to submit my mentor's CV or references?

 A. Yes, as part of the application process, we require the applicant to include a NIH-formatted biographical sketch of their mentor/sponsors.
 Briefly: 1) List name, title and education/training; 2) List positions and honors; 3) List relevant peer-reviewed publications; 4) List research support (current, pending, and completed).
 Except for the section describing research funding, limit the the biographical sketch to two pages per investigator.